downlinko/downlinko.github.io/_posts/development/2018-07-24-download-install-jdk-10-windows.md

 ## Step #3: Setup

-We need to set up an environment variable that will point to our Maven installation.
+We need to set up an environment variable that will point to our JDK installation.

-Click on the Windows button.
-Then type "<kbd>env</kbd>" in the search box and press `ENTER`.
+Click on the search button.
+Then type "<kbd>env</kbd>" and press `ENTER`.

 <img src="{{ site.url }}/assets/images/posts/development/windows-search-env.png" alt="windows search env">